khushi1k4/khushi1k4/README.md

     "Contributing to large-scale open-source projects" ],

-  currentlyExploring: ["Cloud Computing", "DevOps", "System Design", "Full stack developer"],
+  currentlyExploring: ["Cloud Computing", "DevOps", "System Design", "Full stack development"],

   philosophy: ["Sky is not the limit — the limit is in our vision.",
                "I push my stack harder to get better results — every overflow shows growth.",